bparanj/crystal/electronics/experiments/queue/optocoupler-experiment.md

 Because of their reliability and versatility, optocouplers are standard components in many designs, from home electronics to industrial control systems, ensuring safe and isolated signal transmission.

-Yes, optocouplers (also called optical isolators) are frequently used in electronic circuits, particularly where electrical isolation between two circuits is needed.
-Let me explain their main uses:
+electrical isolation between two circuits is needed.

-Applications include:
+Applications:

 1. Signal isolation in power supplies and motor control circuits
 2. Level shifting between circuits operating at different voltages